aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-google-custom-cloud.md

     Console](https://console.aiven.io/).
     :::

 1. Use Terraform to deploy the infrastructure template in your Google Cloud account with the provided variables.

     :::important
-    When running `terraform plan` and `terraform apply`, add `-var-file=FILE_NAME.vars` as an option.
+    When running `terraform plan` and `terraform apply`, add `-var-file=FILE_NAME.tfvars` as an option.
     :::